 RSI 50 level can be used as a strong tool to confirm the different kinds of trade setups from any trading system.
 Whether you use the candlestick patterns, support/resistance breakout, or any other trading system, you can consult the RSI 50 level to confirm your trade setups.
 Let me show you some examples.

-Note: RSI’s default setting is 14, but the RSI setting we use is 9.
+Note: RSI’s default settings is 14, but the RSI settings we use is 9.